Mwaisaks/EventTicketingPlatform/README.md

 .mvn folder, mvnw(shellscript) and mvnw.cmd make up the maven wrapper which enable us to run maven without installing it.

 ### Running KeyCloak
-* In docker environment- easiest way
+* In docker environment- easiest way for local development
 * Add configurations in the docker-compose.yml file
 * run docker-compose up.
 * head over to localhost:9090, and log in
-* Initial configurations - create a realm
+* Initial configurations - create a realm 9name it your app's name)
 * create a client (rep the FE)
 * Client authentication set to off to prevent public access
-* Create Users
+* Create Users, set the passowrd in the credentials tab
 * Configure Springboot to keycloak; in the application.properties file

 Is this what's used when you're in a system where you don't sign up, just log in with a preset password and then reset it?